-The generational sectarian violence in Ireland, or “The Troubles” as they are often called, is something I have always known about, but never understood.
-I live in Philadelphia and while in America we have had our share of ignoble social strife over the decades, religion has rarely been the primary catalyst.
-But In Sunshine Or In Shadow, the latest from acclaimed author Donald McRae, has given me a clearer vision of that complex conflict, and through the lens of boxing no less.
-The book illuminates the paradox often remarked upon with pugilism: that it is the most brutal of sports and yet it has the power to unify when other means cannot.
-This truth is inherent in the characters and events McRae explores, his story exemplifying another circumstance in which boxing becomes so much more than punches, bloody noses and knockouts.
+The generational sectarian violence in Ireland, or “The Troubles” as they are often called, is something I have always known about but, as an American, I have never understood it.
+Thankfully, Donald McRae‘s excellent book, In Sunshine Or In Shadow, has given me a clearer vision of that complex conflict, and through the lens of boxing no less.
+This engrossing volume illuminates the paradox often remarked upon with pugilism: that it is the most brutal of sports and yet it has the power to unify when other means cannot.
+This truth is inherent in the characters and events McRae explores, his story bringing to life another circumstance in which boxing becomes so much more than punches, bloody noses and knockouts.

 McRae’s aim is not to outline the reasons for The Troubles or the antagonisms between the belligerents.
 As he states, there are plenty of other writers who have done that.
 Instead, he dives deeply into the primary characters of the Irish boxing world of the 1970s and early 80s in order to show how these athletes and trainers transcended the conflict, while acting as a means for others to do so as well.
 There are five central figures which McRae profiles in the course of his tale, but the center of the book is legendary boxing trainer Gerry Storey.

-And while McRae includes many tales of Storey — who survived two attempts on his life during this time — bringing together people from the warring Catholic and Protestant factions, perhaps the most remarkable involves his venturing inside the notorious Maze Prison in Lisburn, where some of the most violent offenders of The Troubles were detained.
-Storey was asked to teach the prisoners to box, and even the veteran trainer was apprehensive about entering the notorious jail, but it leads to one of McRae’s finest moments in terms of showing readers the obstacles boxing had to overcome:
+And while McRae relates numerous tales of Storey’s efforts to bring together people from the warring Catholic and Protestant factions (efforts undertaken despite two attempts on his life during this time), perhaps the most remarkable involves the old coach venturing inside the notorious Maze Prison in Lisburn, where some of the most violent offenders of The Troubles were held.
+Storey was asked to teach the prisoners to box, and even the venerable and battle-worn trainer was apprehensive about entering the notorious jail, but his doing so allows McRae to portray for the reader the daunting obstacles boxing had to overcome:

 “The walls, fences, gates and locks kept shutting Gerry Storey in tighter and tighter the deeper he moved into the Maze for the first time in 1981.
 The prison bus had driven him across the flat bog that opened up into 270 acres of confinement designed to control its 2,800 highly politicized and dangerous prisoners… This new structure was named after a nearby village called Maze, but it resembled a utilitarian fortress with high walls and watchtowers surrounding eight identical cell blocks …”